hammad8622/smart-attend/README.md

 * Requires webcam access.
 * A pre-trained Caffe model (`architecture.prototxt` and `weights.caffemodel`) should be placed in the `SmartAttend/detection_model` directory under the user’s home path.
 * Designed for Windows/Linux desktops only.

----

-Let me know if you want a `README.md` file generated or additional sections like setup screenshots, contribution guide, or license!